-- Cause a nuisance or annoyance to nearby properties/ people, including cooking smells, smoke, noise, litter and additional cleansing requirements for the Council. - Cause or contribute to crime and disorder.
+- Cause a nuisance or annoyance to nearby properties/ people, including cooking smells, smoke, noise, litter and additional cleansing requirements for the Council. - Cause or contribute to crime and disorder including the selling of fake or counterfeit goods.

 Site assessment

 In determining whether street trading in a particular area is appropriate the council will have regard to: